NEW Intercollegiate major in Linguistics & Speech, Language, and Hearing Sciences

 Program administration and participating faculty members

-- Carol Neidle, Professor of French and Linguistics and Director of the Linguistics Program (CAS)
+- Carol Neidle, Professor of Linguistics and French, and Chair of the Linguistics Department (CAS)

-- Sudha Arunachalam, Assistant Professor of Speech, Language & Hearing Sciences and Linguistics (SAR)
+- Tyler Perrachione, Assistant Professor of Speech, Language & Hearing Sciences and Linguistics (SAR)

 The other participating faculty members are listed below.